 12. Consideration of relationships to ProSe Group Management.

 13. Consideration of the term “Group Management” with respect to existing or potential use of the same or similar terms by other groups (e.g., RAN1, RAN2).

-Editor’s Note: The criteria identified in 7.2.1 are FFS.
+NOTE: The criteria identified in 7.2.1 are FFS.